secretsales/secretsales.github.io/_posts/2016-05-25-explore-moving-filtering.markdown

 <div style="clear:both;"></div>
 <br>
-Quite like the use of [Asos's](http://www.asos.com/women/jumpsuits-playsuits/cat/pgecategory.aspx?cid=7618&via=top) refinments below.
+Quite like the use of [Asos's](http://www.asos.com/women/jumpsuits-playsuits/cat/pgecategory.aspx?cid=7618&via=top) refinements below.
 All out and no pesky accordion.
-Although the have limited themselves somewhat as the menu gets fixed as you scroll so you can only fit so many options in until the rest are unreachable.
+Although they have limited themselves somewhat as the menu gets fixed as you scroll so you can only fit so many options in until the rest are unreachable.
 Why you do this Asos?
 Why?

 <img src="/post-img/asos-refinements.png" style="float: left;">